Breaking News | I Remain Ever Committed To Upholding, Defending Nigeria’s Corporate Existence – Buhari

 ”As a nation we have come very far from where we started and we are getting incrementally closer to where we ought to be.

-”Overcoming the present challenges is but one of the necessary processes that we have to undergo as a nation so that we can come out stronger.
+”Overcoming the present challenges is but one of a necessary processes that we have to undergo as a nation so that we can come out stronger.

+Also Read: Herdsmen Attacks: Benue facing worst humanitarian crisis with 1.5million IDPs — Ortom

 ”The day I joined the Nigerian Army I was prepared to lay down my life for Nigeria.